 ver the past three decades, Dubravka Ugresic has established herself as one of Europe’s most distinctive novelists and essayists.
 From her early postmodernist excursions, to her elegiac reckonings in fiction and the essay with the disintegration of her Yugoslav homeland and the fall of the Berlin Wall, through to her more recent writings on popular and literary culture, Ugresic’s work is marked by a rare combination of irony, polemic, and compassion.

-In an exile that has in time become emigration, her books have been translated into over twenty languages.
+In an exile that has in time become emigration, her books have been translated into thirty languages.
 She has taught at a number of American and European universities, including Harvard, UCLA, Columbia and the Free University of Berlin.
-She is the winner of several major literary prizes (Austrian State Prize for European Literature 1998; finalist of Man Booker International Prize 2009; Jean Améry Essay Prize, awarded for her essayistic work as a whole, 2012; while Karaoke Culture was a finalist for the National Book Critics Circle Award for Criticism 2011).
-In 2016 Dubravka Ugresic has been awarded Vilenica Prize and Neustadt International Prize for Literature.
+She was the winner of several major literary prizes (Austrian State Prize for European Literature 1998; finalist of Man Booker International Prize 2009; Jean Améry Essay Prize, awarded for her essayistic work as a whole, 2012; while Karaoke Culture was a finalist for the National Book Critics Circle Award for Criticism 2011.
+She was the winner of the 2016 Neustadt International Prize for Literature.

 Dubravka Ugresic died on 17th of March 2023 in Amsterdam, surrounded by family and friends.